less/less-docs/content/features-overview.md

 ### Functions

-Less provides a variety of functions which transform colors, manipulate strings and do maths.
+LESS provides a variety of functions which transform colors, manipulate strings and do maths.
 They are documented fully in the function reference.

 Using them is pretty straightforward.
 The following example uses percentage to convert 0.5 to 50%, increases the saturation of a base color by 5% and then sets the background color to one that is lightened by 25% and spun by 8 degrees: